pgroonga/pgroonga.github.io/tutorial/index.md

 In another instance, Groonga can perform query that doesn't use all columns in record faster than PostgreSQL.
 Because Groonga has column oriented data store.
 Column oriented data store (Groonga) is faster than row oriented data store (PostgreSQL) for accessing some columns.
 Row oriented data store needs to read all columns in record to access only partial columns.
 Column oriented data store just need to read only target columns in record.

 You can't use SQL to use Groonga directory.
 It's not PostgrSQL user friendly.
-But PGroonga provides a feature to use Groonga directly throw SQL.
+But PGroonga provides a feature to use Groonga directly through SQL.

 ### `pgroonga_command` function